Exabyte-io/documentation/docs/tutorials/custom-input-workflow.md

 <!-- TODO by MH -->

-This tutorial shows you how to provide your own custom workflow for property calculation.
-We have made our framework extenable to enable you to add, edit and delete any execution unit.
+This tutorial shows you how to set up a custom workflow for characteristic property calculation.
+We have made our framework customizable to enable you to add, edit and delete any execution unit.

 # Create job